Ocramius/ocramius.github.com/source/_posts/2017-05-29-eliminating-visual-debt.md

 <p>
-    Please do use type systems when they are available, they actually reduce visual debt.
+    Please do use type systems when they are available, they actually reduce visual debt, helping you distinguish apples from pies.
 </p>

 <p>